ysraell/random-forest-mc/README.md

 - Review the usage of `defaultdict` and try use `dict.setdefault`.
 - Review the use of the threshold (TH) for validation process.
 How we could set the dynamic portion?
 How spread the TH?
 The set of rows, for a set of rounds, not reaching the TH, drop and get next?
 Dynamicaly decreasing the TH for each N sets of rows without sucess?
 - Docstring.
+- ~~Mssing data issue: For numeric and categorical values, `useTree` must be functional and branching when missing value, combining classes at leaves with their probabilities (duplicate the tree in each node with missing value).~~ [Done]

 ### TODO v1.1:

 - Automated tests using GitHub Actions.
+- Mssing data issue:
+    - Data Imputation using the Forest (with and without true label).
+    - Prediction with missing values, approaches:
+        - *A*) Use imputation data before prediction.
+Different from *A*, choose the value with the higher probability.
+        - *B*) (User) Set a default value for each feature a priori.
+When facing a missing value, use the given default value.

 ### TODO V2.0: